Home

 There are many readily available videos to support learning and most areas of the country are able to offer a range of venues eg the Eden Project in the West Country, the Centre for Alternative Technology in Wales for those wishing to include field trips.

-The course is suitable for students 14+ and, as a rough guide, involves some 100 hours of study.
+The course is suitable for students 14+ and, as a rough guide, involves some 150 hours of study.
 Environmental Management is an ideal subject for anyone seriously interested in sustainable education.
-There are three exam papers for this subject to be taken by all students.
+This course is being considerably revised for exams from 2019 onwards when the subject will be examined via two papers.
+Our new course reflects the syllabus changes.

 IGCSE Agriculture